 The Breitling Chronomat Colt Automatic

-Like Omega, Breitling’s actual entry level model is a quartz.
+Like Omega, Breitling’s actual entry-level model is quartz.
 And just like last time, I’m going to get all superior about it.

 So the Colt Skyracer is sidelined and we can instead concentrate on the Chronomat Colt Automatic.

 This, powered by the Breitling 17 movement (based on the ETA 2824), is the brand at its most reserved.
 Available as either a 41mm or a 44mm, they are still on the large side, as you would expect considering the make, but are by no means overpowering.

 Breitling are renowned for their hyper-masculine, military-inspired pieces, with a particular association with the world of aviation.
 The Colt range was actually developed in the 80s for the armed forces and the base model was awarded an update this year as the manufacturer continues its mission of revamping the lineup under new CEO Georges Kern.

 Kern seems to have one eye firmly on the past and some other famous names have received significant overhauls recently too.
 The scaled-back Navitimer 8 is one example, the first in the series to arrive without its signature slide rule bezel.

 The Chronomat Colt Automatic retains many of the brand’s trademark styling cues, most notably the bezel rider tabs at the cardinal points to aid turning, but it has one of the cleanest dials of any in the catalog.
 No numerals but rather applied batons, it manages to stay nicely balanced even with its unobtrusive but easily legible date display at the three o’clock.
 The long, straight handset is typically no-nonsense, with a welcome splash of color on the red-tipped seconds hand.